 1. Of course, you really have to try my Surprisingly Good Popcorn Seasoning | All Purpose Seasoning.
 It's loaded with celery salt.
 You'll love it.
 Guaranteed!

-3. In some areas of the U.S. it is used as a hot dog topping (I’ve read it is a must on Chicago Hot Dogs)!
-(We buy only the no antibiotic, no nitrate hot dogs when we do buy them !
+3. In some areas of the U.S. it is used as a hot dog topping.
+I've read it is a must on Chicago Hot Dogs.
+You might want to buy only the no antibiotic, no nitrate hot dogs should you try this, however.

 5. Beverages.
-Celery Salt is typically used in Bloody Marys (I’ve never had one, but….) and it’s a great seasoning to add to vegetable juices.
+Celery Salt is typically used in Bloody Marys (I've never had one personally, however) and it's a great seasoning to add to vegetable juices.

 Bet you had no idea there were so many ways to use celery salt.
 I sure had fun digging up these ideas and will be using it more as a result.